-UTS: Information Technology offers outstanding graduates a stepping stone into a research career via our Bachelor of Science (Honours) in Information Technology program.
-You'll have the opportunity to become active players in the knowledge economy and to work on research that matters.
+UTS Information Technology offers outstanding graduates a stepping stone into a research career via our Bachelor of Science (Honours) in Information Technology program.
+You'll have the opportunity to become an active player in the knowledge economy and to work on research that matters.
 Research areas include decision systems and e-service intelligence, next generation IT services, and mobile technologies.

-The Bachelor of Science (Honours) in Information Technology is a one-year (full-time) or two-year (part-time) research-based program.
-You’ll work independently on a research project of interest to you, under the supervision of a member of academic staff in the Faculty.
+The Bachelor of Science (Honours) in Information Technology is a one-year (full-time) or two-year (part-time) research-based program for holders of a three-year bachelor's degree in IT.
+You’ll work independently on a research project of interest to you, under the supervision of a member of academic staff.

-You’ll also develop research skills and a deeper understanding of a specific area of Information Technology.
+You’ll develop research skills and a deeper understanding of a specific area of information technology.

 Honours projects on offer are varied and multidisciplinary.
 You can either define your own topic or choose an area of interest and then, with the help of your supervisor, determine a problem to be solved or investigated in that area.